xtreamsrl/xtream-ai-assignment-ai-scientist/README.md

 🚨 **Keep This in Mind**: This isn't about building the fanciest model: we're more interested in your process and thinking.

-## Special Note for Interns

-If you're aiming for an internship, focus **only on Challenges 1 and 2** for the dataset you choose.

-We'll mainly look at:

-* Your workflow
-* How well you understand the problem and data
-* The approach to the analysis and clarity of your conclusions
-* How neat your code is (relative to your experience level)

-This is your chance to showcase your unique approach and thought process.
-Don't worry if your code isn't perfect or your model isn't top-notch yet.
-We've been in your shoes and are here to help you grow. 🌟

 ---

 ### Diamonds